 Where the Ultra 2 will really veer away from its predecessor is how it works.
 It will function more like a Roku or Fire TV stick.
 The Chromecast Ultra first gen uses a phone to play content.

-We also saw our first look at the new remote in the XDA Developers report.
-As you can see above, there's a dial, as well as buttons for Google Assistant, play, favorite, mute, home and back.
+We also saw a sneak peek at the new remote in the XDA Developers report.
+As you can see, there's a dial, as well as buttons for Google Assistant, play, favorite, mute, home and back.

 The new Ultra will continue to support 4K HDR content.
 Users will also be able to download apps for streaming services like Netflix and Disney Plus from the Google Play Store.
 And it is expected to support the Stadia cloud gaming service.

 Chromecast 4 Sabrina software

 The Chromecast 4 or Chromecast Sabrina will feature the new Android TV operating system and will highlight individual movie and TV show titles rather than apps.
 Sources told Protocol that the new interface will resemble the Fire TV home screen.

 Android TV is a version of Google's operation system designed for televisions.
 The platform is build into some smart TVs (like the Sony Bravia) and in some streaming video players like the Nvidia Shield.